 Fear and Scarcity

 Not only are we overcome with ideas of what we think we should have, but we are also increasingly aware of whatever we don’t have, and this too triggers a buying instinct within us.
 We want what we don’t have, even if we don’t necessarily need it.

 So, how does all of this affect those doing the actual selling?
 Well, a large portion of marketing is appealing to those human instincts that, sooner or later, cause us to buy things.
 We are always wired to buy, but how we buy and where we buy from is constantly changing.

 Sellers have to make their products available on multiple channels and establish a strong marketing presence in a different way than generations before.
 Omni-channel selling can seem overwhelming at first but is necessary to thrive in the modern marketplace.

-In simple terms, you need to always be present and always making purchases as low friction as possible.
+In simple terms, you need to always be present and always make purchases as low friction as possible.

-Those offering advice regarding omni-channel selling emphasize the time and strategy that it takes to do so successfully.
-Yet, the basic principles are still similar, reminders such as: pay attention to your data; start with your target customer; take things one step at a time, and of course--know the needs of the customers you are trying to reach.
+That offering advice regarding omni-channel selling emphasizes the time and strategy that it takes to do so successfully.
+Yet, the basic principles are still similar, reminders such as: pay attention to your data; start with your target customer; take things one step at a time, and of course–know the needs of the customers you are trying to reach.

 When it comes down to it, those needs are instinctual and quite understandable.
 It’s up to the seller to trigger those instincts on all of the right channels.